+For Example: (table continued on next page)

+If you You must

+claimed a For: make an

+credit on entry on line

+Arizona 6 if you

+Form: deducted the

+321 Contributions to Qualifying amount

+321 Charitable Organizations contributed

+322 Contributions Made or Fees Paid as an

+522 to Public School itemized

+323 Contributions to Private School deduction on

+525 Tuition Organizations federal Form

+331 Donation of School Site 1040

+Contributions made by an Schedule A.

+335-I S Corporation to a School Tuition

-For Example: If you claimed a credit on Arizona For: You must make an entry on line 6 if you Form: 321 Contributions to Qualifying Charitable Organizations deducted the amount contributed 322 Contributions Made or Fees Paid to Public School as an itemized 323 Contributions to Private School Tuition Organization deduction on federal Form 331 Donation of School Site 1040 335-I Contributions made by an S Corporation to a School Tuition Organization - Individual Schedule A. 340 Donations to the Military Family Relief Fund 341-I Contributions made by an S Corporation to a School Tuition Organization for Displaced Students or Students with Disabilities - Individual 348 Contributions to Certified School Tuition Organization - Individual 352 Contributions to Qualifying Foster Care Charitable Organizations
+If you claimed a credit on Arizona Form: For: 340 Donations to the Military Family Relief Fund 341-I Contributions made by an S Corporation to a School Tuition Organization for Displaced Students or Students with Disabilities - Individual 348 Contributions to Certified School Tuition Organizations - Individual 352 Contributions to Qualifying Foster Care Charitable Organizations

-If you claimed a credit on your 2018 return for a contribution that you made during 2019 (see Arizona Forms 321, 322, 323, 348 and 352), you must make this adjustment on your 2019 return, even though you claimed the credit on your 2018 return.
+If you claimed a credit on your 2021 return for a contribution that you made during 2022 (see Arizona Forms 321, 322, 323, 348, and 352), you must exclude this deduction on your 2022 return even though you claimed the credit on your 2021 return.

-If you are claiming a credit on your 2019 return for a contribution made during 2020 (see Arizona Forms 321, 322, 323, 348 and 352), you must make this adjustment on your 2020 return, even though you are claiming the credit on your 2019 return.
+If you are claiming a credit on your 2022 return for a contribution made during 2023 (see Arizona Forms 321, 322, 323, 348, and 352), you must exclude this deduction on your 2023 return even though you are claiming the credit on your 2022 return.